YashPS/StockChecker/README.md

 ## HOW TO USE

-1. Create your own config.yaml in config/ directory
+1. Create your own config.yaml in config/ directory based on config_template.yaml

 2. Update the config as per below guidelines -
 ```yaml